narain-karthik/Replit-Contract-Checklist/replit.md

 - **Added multi-worksheet support**: Application now displays all worksheets from Excel files as navigable tabs
 - **Updated database schema**: Added worksheets table and sheet_name columns to support multiple worksheets
 - **Enhanced security**: Added CSRF protection for all authenticated routes using Flask-WTF
+- **Added Excel download feature**: Users can now download the current checklist data as an Excel file with the same template format, making it easy to edit offline and maintain the raw Excel file

 ## Configuration
 - Session secret: Uses SESSION_SECRET environment variable (or dev key)